What does it mean to be sober curious?

 - As mentioned in a previous blog, “Mindful Drinking, what is it?” sober bars are popping up across the country.
 It’s a slow beginning, but they are coming.
 For those sober-curious, this is excellent news!
 If you are lucky enough to live in a city that has a sober bar, check it out!

-- See a previous blog entitled, “How to Have a Social Life with No Booze”.
+- See a previous blog entitled, “How to Have a Social Life without Alcohol”.
 In this blog, we talk about the preparation needed before a night out on the town.

 - Keep a daily journal.
 Writing down your successes and trip-ups will help to reinforce what’s working and what’s not.
 Seeing your own handwriting and reading your words is like reading sacred scripture.
 Nothing is better than seeing the patterns.
 Be sure to be crystal clear on your feelings.
 It’s your thoughts and feelings that drive your actions so don’t miss this important step in journaling.